 Shirts/Jackets - The following clothing will not be allowed.
 Brands associated with fighting sports, large logos, sporting logos, alcohol brandedclothing, sporting teams or sponsor logos.
 Some uniforms may also be excluded.Hooded jumpers must not be worn with the hood on inside the venue.

-Pants - In winter long pants must be worn on Friday and Saturday nights.
-In summer shorts are accepted on Friday nights.
-No board shorts, excessively baggy pants, some work pants, cargo pants and tracksuit pants.
+Shorts - Shorts are accepted, however no board shorts, excessively baggy pants, some work pants, cargo pants and tracksuit pants.

 Footwear - All footwear must be clean and tidy, however we will not accept the following styles: joggers, work boots, steel or hard capped boots, thongs or ugg boots.

 Accessories - Visible tattoos are apart of your overall appearance.
 Offensive or intimidating tattoos will not be accepted.
 Thick gold or silver chains must be removed prior to entry.
 Any large rings may also need to be removed.
 Sunglasses are not to be worn in the hotel, this includes on top of your head.
 However sunglasses and hats can be checked into our cloak room at no charge.

 If you are showing signs of intoxication you will not be permitted entry into the hotel.

 Entry is at the discretion of door staff and management.

 Lost something at the venue?
 If it is a tangible item (ie not your dancing ability/imaginary friend) some kind soul may have handed it in.
 Shoot us an email email@example.com or call 4929 5333 & we will have a look in our lost property book.
 All items found by staff are recorded on where they found the item and what time, we take lost items very seriously.

 The Argyle House has RSA policies in place, if signs of intoxication are shown you will be asked to leave the premises.
 The Argyle House has zero tolerance to drug activity, please note any suspicious activity will be reported to the police.